Healthdirect Free Australian health advice you can count on.

 • wounds that need time to heal

-You can also contact the Cancer Council in your state or territory.
+• The Cancer Council in your state or territory has information and resources for people affected by cancer.
 For more information, call the Cancer Council Helpline on 13 11 20.

 Learn more here about the development and quality assurance of healthdirect content.